Get Schooled

 Figure out your costs

-Take a moment to make a list of all the senior year expenses that you expect and how much you anticipate spending on them, listing everything from college applications to prom tickets.
+Take a moment to make a list of all the senior year expenses that you expect and how much you anticipate spending on each, listing everything from college applications to prom tickets.
 This will help you figure out how much money you’ll need to earn or save in order to cover all your expenses.
 Some examples include:

 • College application fees